 Unless you’re Randy Couture, who is the only person over the age of 40 to have won a UFC championship fight, having done so four times.

-Couture had his first MMA fight at 33 on his UFC debut and didn’t retire until 14 years later in 2007.
+Couture had his first MMA fight at 33 and didn’t retire until 14 years later in 2007.
 A career that saw him break lots of world records and beat men younger than himself while capturing titles along the way.

 Not only does he defy age Hof defies perceived human capabilities.